Found a lost, stray or feral cat and not sure what to do? Read our advice guide to find out more.

 Most cats are, by nature, inclined to roam the area surrounding their home.
 You're likely to come across a stray cat on your travels, although it might be tricky to find out whether it is a stray cat, a feral or is in fact an owned cat with a sense of adventure.
 So what should you do if you've found a cat?

-Before you do anything, it is important to assess whether the cat you've found is a stray, a feral or an owned cat.
+Before you do anything, it is important to think about whether the cat you've found is a stray, a feral or an owned cat.
 If they appear well-groomed and is a healthy weight, they may have an owner nearby.

 If you've found a cat and you're unsure as to whether it has an owner, use our handy paper collars.
+These are good to attach to a cat to contact a possible owner, if there is one.
 Here's what to do:

 Think you’ve found a pregnant cat or a cat with kittens and wondering what to do next?
 Follow our step-by-step guide.